Sram (Croatian TV series): Production and development

 Left: The exterior of Prirodoslovna škola Vladimira Preloga, the high school the characters attend; right: the Meštrović Pavilion, located at the Square of the Victims of Fascism and popularly referred to as the Mosque, a prominent hang out spot for the characters in the series.
 Various scenes were shot on both of these locations.

 The making of the series was first confirmed on 9 April 2024 in an article by Variety.
 Sram is produced by CGM Films, which obtained the license rights for Skam in early 2022.
 The company had previously produced The Outsiders, a Croatian-English teen drama that was released on YouTube in 2022 and received Večernjaks Rose Award for best digital content.

 The series is directed by Jelena Gavrilović and written by Hana Jušić and Nikica Zdunić.
 The producers of the show are Bruno Mustić and Ivan Lovreček.
 According to Lovreček, Sram was created so that "Croatian teenagers finally get a show of their own," criticizing the lack of local television content aimed at younger audiences.
 Interviews with young people and expert research on their habits and mental health were conducted prior to writing the script for the series.
 Moreover, the producers of the original series oversaw the production of Sram; a "Skam Academy" workshop was held in Zagreb for the producers to get introduced to all of the key elements for successfully adapting the Norwegian format.
 The Croatian production team was also helped by the producers of Skam France and Skam Italia.

 A casting call for actors aged 15 to 19 was posted by CGM Films via their social media profiles on 26 March 2024.
 Over 600 people participated in the casting process, and the selected actors attended workshops with the show's director Jelena Gavrilović.
 According to Mustić, the production also looked for potential actors directly, by visiting places young people hang out at, as well as by contacting local dance and sports clubs in order to seek out talent.
 "Chemistry casting" was also conducted in order to ensure that characters function well together on-screen.
-The Variety article from 9 April also confirmed the series will feature a character from the Roma community.
+The Variety article from 9 April also confirmed the series will feature a character from the Romani community.
 In September 2024, the Croatian newspaper portal La Voce del Popolo revealed that the character was created specifically to dispel stereotypes about Romani people; it was also revealed the character's name is Vanessa.
 The cast was also joined by Gita Haydar, the granddaughter of Izet Hajdarhodžić.